Triggers for primary calculation

 • Date and time - The address where the primary field was last updated.

-• Veeva ID - The newest (highest) address entity ID.
+• Network ID - The newest (highest) address Network ID.

 Unique Checkbox primary fields

-Recalculation logic runs only if Network is permitted to move the primary.
-If you have selected any of the Network calculation options for the Unique Checkbox primary, you can choose to define custom logic for Network to use when determining the primary.
+Recalculation logic runs only if Network MDM is permitted to move the primary.
+If you have selected any of the primary calculation options for the Unique Checkbox primary, you can choose to define custom logic for Network MDM to use when determining the primary.
 If you do not define custom logic, the standard business logic is used.